 Ultimately, this is just another myth about alcoholism.
 You can get just as drunk on wine and beer as you can on high-alcohol spirits.
 The signs of intoxication to the outside observer are exactly the same.
+The physical and emotional effects are the same too.
 If you get a DUI, lose your job, or get arrested, it doesn’t matter if you’re drunk on whiskey or wine.
 All that matters is that you can’t control your drinking and that you need to stop.

 6) I’m a functioning alcoholic

 While it’s true that some alcoholics function better than others, the notion of a “functioning alcoholic” is pretty inaccurate.
 Alcoholism leads to all kinds of problems.
 Some of them are less apparent to the outside observer than others.
 For instance, living the life of an alcoholic can lead to depression, anxiety, loneliness, and an inability to have meaningful relationships.
 This can include friendships, romances, and family relationships.

 Rather than telling yourself that you’re a functioning alcoholic, ask yourself if you’re truly happy when you’re drinking.
 Remember, there’s a big difference between feeling “happy” and feeling “relieved”.
 For an alcoholic, taking a drink is a temporary relief.
 However, it will not solve any of the underlying problems that they face.
 Instead, it just puts them on the back-burner as they get worse and worse.

 7) I don’t believe in God, so Alcoholics Anonymous (AA) won’t work for me